YCD’s model is underpinned by the idea that when students are empowered, school culture improves.

 Problem to be Solved

 YCD exists because many students do not feel safe, accepted or respected in school and do not reach their educational potential.
-These feelings may arise from any number of challenges or social dynamics, including racism and white supremacy, sexism, homophobia and transphobia, abelism, xenophobia, economic inequality, anti-Semitism, Islamophobia and other forms of oppression.
+These feelings may arise from any number of challenges or social dynamics, including racism and white supremacy, sexism, homophobia and transphobia, ableism, xenophobia, economic inequality, anti-Semitism, Islamophobia and other forms of oppression.

 Common outcomes for students that derive from these forms of oppression include late graduation, dropping out of school, economic insecurity, drug use, crime and violence, homelessness, emotional distress, mental illness or even attempts at suicide.